witnessmenow/D1-Mini-TFT-Shield/README.md

 - [Aliexpress\*](http://s.click.aliexpress.com/e/uzFUnIe)

 **NOTE:** This is **NOT** compatible with the ESP32 board that is shaped like a D1 Mini!
 It will likely damage your ESP32.
 (The pads on the shield are duplicated on each side).
+It is possible to use stacking headers to connect it though.

 \* = Affiliate